 The Sustainability Group coordinates the School of Management’s sustainability-related teaching.
 This includes a core module on sustainable management in many of the school’s master’s programmes, ranging from the executive and full-time MBAs to the mainly pre-experience Masters in Management (MiM) programme.

-As part of studying at the Cranfield School of Management, will be invited to various events, conferences and competitions.
+As part of studying at the Cranfield School of Management, you will be invited to various sustainability-related events, conferences and competitions.
 Visit our events page to find out more.

 A 'Serious Game'

 Since 2018, Cranfield have been using a Scenario Exploration board game to help Masters students think about strategic decision making in the context of four different pathways towards a sustainable future by 2050.
 Players representing established businesses interact with players representing entrepreneurs, policy makers, civil society organizations and ‘the public voice’ as they all react to changes in economy, technology and society along these pathways.
 The ‘winners’ are judged not only by the amount of resources they have accumulated, but also by whether they have achieved their purpose, and the teams reflect on the nature of the world they have collectively created through their decisions.